u11d-com/fluctum_medusa-dynamic-pricing-plugin/README.md

 ./reset-db.sh
 ```

 This runs [`reset-db.sh`](reset-db.sh) which drops and recreates the `dynamic_pricing` database, runs migrations, creates the admin user, and **syncs the fresh publishable API key into `starter/storefront/.env`**.
 Restart the storefront afterwards — `NEXT_PUBLIC_*` env vars are baked in at process start, so an already-running storefront will keep using the stale key.
-See [`AGENTS.md`](AGENTS.md#local-development--fresh-environment-reset) for the full rationale.

 ## Environment Variables